Find a therapist

 Initial Communication and Questions to Ask

-Once you’ve identified some therapists, the next step is to prepare for a first therapy session.
+Once you’ve identified one or more potential therapists, the next step is to prepare for a first therapy session.
 This is your opportunity to really assess the fit with the therapist.
+A good therapist will always help a client determine what they want out of therapy, and eventually set some goals to work toward.
+It’s okay to be uncertain at first.

 When you decide to meet with a therapist for the first time, they’ll expect to answer your questions.
 When therapy is new, it can be a bit scary to speak with a professional, and you might not know which questions to ask.